microsoft/vscode-docs/docs/customization/colorizer.md

 ![yo code language support](images/colorizer/yocodelanguage.png)

-The generator will prompt you for other information such a unique name (this should be unique to avoid clashing with other customizations) and the language name, aliases and file extensions.
+The generator will prompt you for other information such a unique name (this should be unique to avoid clashing with other extensions) and the language name, aliases and file extensions.

 When the generator is finished, open the created folder in Visual Studio Code.
 Have a look at the generated `<languageid>.configuration.json` file: It contains more language settings such as the tokens used for comments and brackets.
-Make sure the configurations are accurrate.
+Make sure the configurations are accurate.
 The generated `vsc-extension-quickstart.md` file also contains more information on how to run and debug your extension.

 To use your extension in your stable VS Code installation, copy the complete output folder to a new folder under [your `.vscode/extensions` folder](/docs/extensions/install-extension.md#your-extensions-folder) and restart VS Code.
 When you restart VS Code, your new language will be visible in the language specifier dropdown and you'll get full colorization and bracket/tag matching for files matching the language's file extension.